 Computers in Langsdale Library are primarily for use in accessing electronic databases and Internet resources that support the learning, research and information needs of the University of Baltimore community.
 It is the policy of Langsdale Library to allow students, faculty, and staff use of the computers with first priority given to those engaged in research or course-related projects.
 Access to computers, e-mail, and network resources are governed by a variety of University and UB Office of Technology Services policies.
 Use of any computer in Langsdale Library implies consent to these policies and guidelines as well as any applicable state or federal laws governing the use of the Internet. [see Information Technology Policies ]

-Langsdale Library does not provide printing for guests; guests may e-mail documents or save them on removable media (flash, floppy, CD, etc.).
+Langsdale Library does not provide printing for guests; guests may email documents or save them on removable media (USB drive, etc.).
 Guests needing to print government documents should contact a library staff member.

 Wireless Network Access